phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 Do similarly for any additionsl pages.
 If you have any empty pages copy the empty page template into those locations.
+If you do not have and empty page at the start of your form, remove the code for the empty page.

 ### Choice 1o
 his choice copies the .pre file to ../Lot/FormName_Copy00.lot.reg